JFrred/newspaper-articles-api/README.md

 GET /articles
 ``<br>
 Submit a GET request to this URI in order to get information about newspapers sorted by publication date in descending order (from newest to oldest). <br>
-Article information consists of following attributes: publication date, journal name, author name, article title and article content. journal name, publication date, publication title, author name.
+Article information consists of following attributes: publication date, journal name, author name, article title and article content.

 ``
 GET /articles/{id}